 It’s hard to sit with someone who is experiencing deep grief; we have a tendency to project or make it about ourselves, and that’s normal.
 That doesn’t feel good to the griever, though.
 Friendship isn’t about fixing or changing a hard situation — it’s about just witnessing it and holding space for whatever is happening.

-Four tips for supporting a grieving friend
+Four tips for helping a grieving friend

 - Avoid saying things like “I can’t imagine” or “I would die if I were you.”
 (Yes, people say these things!)
 It may feel like you’re expressing empathy, but, in fact, you’re just creating distance between you and the griever.